AndreasBriese/bbloom/README.md

 ===

-changelog 11/2015: new thread safe methods AddTs(), HasTs(), AddIfNotHasTS() following a suggestion from Srdjan Marinovic, who used this to code a bloomfilter cache.
+changelog 11/2015: new thread safe methods AddTS(), HasTS(), AddIfNotHasTS() following a suggestion from Srdjan Marinovic (github @a-little-srdjan), who used this to code a bloomfilter cache.

 This bloom filter was developed to strengthen a website-log database and was tested and optimized for this log-entry mask: "2014/%02i/%02i %02i:%02i:%02i /info.html".
 Nonetheless bbloom should work with any other form of entries.